NirajBhavnani/FundooAPI/README.md

 * 8_ExpressValidator: express-validator is used for the server-side validation
 * 9_Swagger: Swagger functionality is integrated for maintaining documentation
 * 10_NotesAPI: Notes schema is generated and CRUD operations are performed.
+* 11_JWT: JWT(Token) Generation and Authentication is implemented in user schema as well as notes schema.